-This "Welcome" tab provides links to nursing organizations, as well as news feeds for the latest headlines in the field of nursing.
+This "Welcome" tab provides links to nursing organizations, as well as information on certifying exams and licensure.

 Please contact me with your suggestions of links, titles, or other ideas to make this guide useful to you in your research.
 Thanks!

 The following Reference Guides provide useful "How to" information for conducting your research, formatting your paper, and adding mobile applications to your cell phone or tablet computer.

 The ANA advances the nursing profession by fostering high standards of nursing practice, promoting the rights of nurses in the workplace, projecting a positive and realistic view of nursing, and by lobbying the Congress and regulatory agencies on health care issues affecting nurses and the public.

 CGFNS International (Commission on Graduates of Foreign Nursing Schools®) is an internationally recognized authority on credentials evaluation and verification pertaining to the education, registration and licensure of nurses and healthcare professionals worldwide.

 ICN is "is a federation of national nurses’ associations (NNAs), representing nurses in more than 128 countries.
 Founded in 1899, ICN is the world’s first and widest reaching international organisation for health professionals.

 NAHN works toward providing equal access to educational, professional, and economic opportunities for Hispanic nurses.